Stratio/ingestion/stratio-sources/stratio-rest-source/README.md

 Stratio REST Source
 ==============================

-A Flume source using Stratio Streaming.
+A Flume source that make a request to a REST service.

-The Stratio Request Metrics Source will

 Available config parameters: